littleraskol/Sprint-And-Dash-Redux/SprintAndDashRedux/readme.txt

 Sprint and Dash Mod Redux mod is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Source code is packaged with the mod
+Source code is packaged with the mod.

 3. CONFIGURATION